morungos/morungos.github.io/_posts/2025-08-17-management.md

 with, however we did end up with it, felt like a bad process.
 I understand the
 appeal: it is always good for managers to feel like they are key to a successful project outcome.
 But that does require work, on both sides.
-Generative AI makes it much to easy to "fire and forget" information-rich missives than can cause total chaos.
+Generative AI makes it much too easy to "fire and forget" information-rich missives than can cause total chaos.

 Particularly in anything involving technology, hardware and software, where